nojronatron/nojronatron.github.io/power-hour-notes/life-coach-tips.md

 - What didn't go well?
 Again, no more than 1 page.
 - What would I do differently?
 Think about trying things differently if possible.
 At this point you can determine if the "didn't go well" are just "life" and things you don't have control over.
 - Reward Yourself!
 When you complete something hard, follow it up with some positive emotional experience(s).

+## Final Comments

+1. Choose to create confidence.
+1. Choose to *not* pay attention to your brain and not believe everything your brain is telling you.
+1. Remember to breathe.
+Oxygen and 'micro breaks' will help you collect your thoughts and remain/calm down.

+Confidence is something *you can choose to create*.

 ## Footer